Eye tracking without the expensive hardware: powered by FaceReader

 Published on

-All this information goes into a pre-trained neural network.
-The network figures out a 3D gaze vector, which is visualized as a line extending from your eyes in the direction you’re looking.
+• All this information goes into a pre-trained neural network to calculate a 3D gaze vector.
+That is, the direction your eyes are looking.

-Then you have calibration, in which you follow dots on a screen for a few moments.
-This tells the software exactly how your gaze lines up with the display.
-This way, EyeReader can track where your eyes are moving.
+• A short calibration, in which you follow dots on a screen for a few moments, aligns the gaze with your screen.
+This way, FaceReader can track where your eyes are moving.

 | You may also like these blogs posts about how to measure audience engagement or how attention detection is validated in FaceReader.